 Switching over to Prototype mode, you'll see that there's currently a Time trigger attached, but we can add a second interaction by clicking on the blue plus button.
 This will now let us choose the End of Playback trigger within the Properties Inspector, which will instruct XD to perform the transition after the video or Lottie animation completes.
 And for this interaction, a simple transition leading to the Play state should do the trick.
 This trigger also works across artboards.
 Within the loading state of the same component, I added in another Lottie animation.
 And in addition to the Time trigger, there's an End of Playback trigger leading to the Game screen.
 Of course, none of this means much without seeing it all in action.
 So back to the default state, I'll launch the preview, expand this view, then kick off the Download interaction.
 And thanks to the End of Playback trigger, the component automatically transitions to the Play state, where I can now click to launch the loading animation.
 And when that completes, the artboard transition takes place.

 These few examples are just scratching the surface of what can be done with video and Lottie.
 And I'll be covering many additional use cases in future tutorials.
 But before we wrap up, here's a look at the entire experience.
 Enjoy.

 Give your prototypes a whole new life with motion graphics.
-In this tutorial, you'll see how to conception a gaming platform with video and Lottie animations.
-Drag video and Lottie files directly onto the conception canvas, or onto a blank shape as a mask.
+In this tutorial, you’ll see how to design a gaming platform with video and Lottie animations.
+Drag video and Lottie files directly onto the design canvas, or onto a blank shape as a mask.
 Adjust video playback options in the Properties Inspector.
 Add a thumbnail, scrub and preview videos, enable audio, trim video clips, and loop playback.
 Wire up interactions with Auto-Animate transitions and watch videos play without interruption.
 Make interactions using the End of Playback trigger to automatically transition to another state when a Lottie animation finishes playing.